lavifre333/Automation_Development_challenge/README.md

 # Prerequisites

-Before running the project, make sure that Node.js is installed on your system.
-If you don't have Node.js installed, please follow the instructions on the official Node.js website for your operating system: https://nodejs.org/en/download/.
+Before running the project, make sure that Node.js version 18.16.0 is installed on your system.
+If you don't have Node.js  Node.js version 18.16.0 installed, please follow the instructions on the official Node.js website for your operating system: https://nodejs.org/en/download/.

 The project also requires npm to be installed on your system.
 If you don't have npm installed, please follow the instructions on the official npm website: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/